-- vertical shafts, e.g. lifts, open stairways, dumb waiters or holes for moving stock around; - false ceilings, especially if they are not fire-stopped above walls; - voids behind wall panelling; - large roof cavities, particularly in cold stores; - unsealed holes in walls and ceilings where pipe work, cables or other services have been installed; and - doors, particularly to stairways, which are ill-fitting or routinely left open.
+- vertical shafts, e.g. lifts, open stairways, linen and waste chutes and dumb waiters; - false ceilings, especially if they are not firestopped above walls; - voids behind wall panelling; - unsealed holes in walls and ceilings where pipe work, cables or other services have been installed; - doors, particularly to stairways, which are ill-fitting or routinely left open; and - storage under stairs.

-1.9 Particular hazards in corridors and stairways used as escape routes
+1.11 Particular hazards in corridors and stairways used as escape routes

-Items that are a source of fuel, pose an ignition risk, or are combustible and likely to increase the fire loading or spread of fire, should not be located on any corridor or stairway that will be used as an escape route.
+Items that are a source of fuel, pose an ignition risk, or are combustible and likely to increase the fire loading or spread of fire, should not be located on any corridor or stairway or circulation space that will be used as an escape route.
 Such items include:

-- portable heaters, e.g. bottled gas (LPG) or electric radiant heaters and electric convectors or boilers; - gas cylinders for supplying heaters; - cooking appliances; and - unenclosed gas pipes, meters, and other fittings.
+- portable heaters, e.g. bottled gas (LPG) or electric radiant heaters and electric convectors or boilers; - gas cylinders for supplying heaters; - · cooking appliances; and - unenclosed gas pipes, meters, and other fittings.

-However, depending on the findings of your risk assessment and where more than one escape route is available, items such as those below may be acceptable if the minimum exit widths are maintained and the item presents a relatively low fire risk:
+However, depending on the findings of your risk assessment and, where more than one escape route is available, items such as those below may be acceptable if the minimum exit widths are maintained and the item presents a relatively low fire risk:

-- non-combustible lockers; - vending machines; - small items of electrical equipment (e.g. photocopiers); and - small coat racks and/or small quanities of upholstered furniture which meets BS 7176 or the Furniture and Furnishings (Fire) (Safety) Regulations 1988.
+- non-combustible lockers; - vending machines; - small items of electrical equipment (e.g. photocopiers); and - small coat racks and/or small quantities of upholstered furniture which meets BS 7176 or the Furniture and Furnishing (Fire) (Safety) Regulations 1988.

-1.10 Insulated core panels
+1.12 Insulated core panels

-Many buildings have insulated core panels as exterior cladding or for internal structures and partitions.
-The food industry, in particular, uses insulated core panels because they are easy to clean and facilitate consistent temperature control within the premises.
-The simple construction of these panels enables alterations and for additional internal partitions to be erected with minimum disruption to business.
+Many buildings have insulated core panels as exterior cladding or for internal structures and partitions (Figure 17).
+Insulated core panels are used because they are easily constructed, which enables alterations and additional internal partitions to be erected with minimum disruption to business.

-They normally consist of a central insulated core, sandwiched between an inner and outer metal skin (see Figure 17).
-There is no air gap.
-The external surface is then normally coated with a PVC covering to improve weather resistance or the aesthetic appeal of the panel.
+They normally consist of a central insulated core, sandwiched between an inner and outer metal skin, normally coated with PVC covering.
 The central core can be made of various insulating materials, ranging from virtually noncombustible through to highly combustible.
-Differing fire hazards are associated with common types of insulation, when the panels are subjected to certain temperatures.
-Typical examples are:
+Fire can grow unnoticed in the core and only become apparent when it is well developed.